sebastian-nunez/golang-search-engine/README.md

 4. Install [`Air`](https://github.com/air-verse/air) : `go install github.com/air-verse/air@latest`
 5. Run docker compose: `docker compose up`
 6. Run the app: `air`
-7. Open the crawler settings dashboard: [http://localhost:3000/](http://localhost:3000/) (see the `Login credentials` section below for instructions on how to login)
+7. You must open and log into the crawler settings dashboard: [http://localhost:3000/](http://localhost:3000/) (see the `Login credentials` section below for instructions on how to login).
+Otherwise, the initial crawler settings will NOT be set in the database.
+8. You must manually seed the initial URL(s) for the crawler to begin exploring into the database (see the `Seeding URL(s) for the crawler` section below).

 ### Login credentials